dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 The facade is decorated with Ostrich feathers which represented the Royalist support of the town for the Prince of Wales (who later became Charles I).
 During the English Civil War the town remained loyal to the King and it is thought that Royalist Soldiers lodged at The Feathers during this time.
 ![](../1shropshire/assets/images/history/2019-07-13_13_31_26_DSC_4637_DxO.jpg)

-# Header: The English Civil War - 1642 AD to 1651 AD
+# Header: 1642 AD to 1651 AD

+## The English Civil War

 The predominant opinion in the county of Shropshire was for the king.
 Most towns in Shropshire were royalist; the main parliamentary centre was Wem.